 For arriving passengers, however, unlike at many other major airports where arrival halls play the duty-free card too, the welcome in Paris can be off-putting.

 With queue-times upwards of 30 minutes should your arrival coincide with an A380 from one of the Gulf States, you are sure to be without a shop in sight to help pass the time!
 In fact, immigration controls have become the main source of dissatisfaction among passengers disembarking at Paris-Charles de Gaulle.

 Paris-Charles de Gaulle and Paris-Orly at the top of the rankings

 And yet the ADP Group flies high in the rankings of the busiest airports with

-31 million at Paris-Orly, second only to London-Heathrow on the European podium, well ahead of Amsterdam-Schiphol.
+33 million at Paris-Orly in 2018, second only to London-Heathrow on the European podium, well ahead of Amsterdam-Schiphol.

 And all this combined with sustained annual growth thanks to the dynamism of low-cost airlines.

-In addition, transit passengers account for 24% of traffic through Paris - a statistic not to be overlooked!
+Besides, transit passengers account for 22% of traffic through Paris - a statistic not to be overlooked!